Muhammad Fariz

-Muhammad Fariz (born 4 September 2004) is an Indonesian professional footballer who plays as a right-back for Liga 2 club PSS Sleman.
+Muhammad Fariz (born 4 September 2004) is an Indonesian professional footballer who plays as a right-back for Championship club Adhyaksa Bekasi, on loan from PSS Sleman.

 Club career

 PSS Sleman

 Fariz signed for PSS Sleman to play in Liga 1 in the 2022 season.
 He made his professional debut on 16 December 2022 in a match against PSIS Semarang at the Manahan Stadium, Surakarta.